 Lesson Plans for Teachers

 Are you looking to expand on our humane education topics in your classroom?
 The Ottawa Humane Society offers a variety of free bilingual and curriculum-linked lesson plans for elementary school classes.
-Each lesson plan includes a presentation, grading rubric, interactive group activity and individual craft.
 Click on the links below to download a lesson plan today!
 Current topics and grade levels available include:

 - JK/SK– Let’s Learn About Cats & Dogs/Apprenons à connaître les chats et les chiens